 - Best for auto and home bundling: Safeco

 - Most likely to be recommended to others: Travelers and Erie

 - Most trustworthy: State Farm

 - Best for renewals: Erie

-Top 10 auto insurance companies for 2023
+The 10 best auto insurance companies for 2023

-Auto-Owners customers praised the company for its affordable monthly premiums, and survey respondents were very likely to renew their policies with the company.
+Auto-Owners car insurance customers praised the company for its affordable monthly premiums, and survey respondents were very likely to renew their policies with the company.
 Auto-Owners is only available in 26 states, but it offers many coverages, including auto, home/condo, renters, motorcycle, motorhome and RV, boat and trailer insurance.